Miles-Bierie/Pixelmation/README.md

 <br>

 ## Creating a New File
 Clicking File -> New or using the Ctrl+N keybind will prompt you with a very simple popup dialog.
-This will ask you to input a project resolution from 1 to 64.
+This will ask you to input a project resolution from 1 to 64, a framerate from 1 to 60, and if the project is simple or complex (use simple for now; a complex project just uses more memory at the moment).
 Then, press "Create Project" or enter, and specify a path and file name for the project.
 After a path is selected, the .pxproj file will be created at that location.

 ## Opening an Existing File
 Clicking File -> Open or using the Ctrl+O keybind will prompt you to open a .pxproj file.
 If the file is not formatted correctly for any reason, an error should instruct you on what the file is missing.